 I love the tomato-avocado salsa I used here, but when I had leftover turkey and the salsa mixture was gone I enjoyed this served with Pico de Gallo from a jar, and I think the tacos would be amazing with purchased guacamole as well, so that’s definitely an option if you want a version that’s a bit easier!

-How to make Turkey Lettuce Wrap Tacos:
+How to make Turkey Taco Lettuce Wraps:

 - Heat olive oil in large frying pan and cook the chiles and spices for a few minutes.

 - Then add the ground turkey and cook over medium-high heat, until all the liquid evaporates and the turkey is nicely browned.
 (Most turkey has quite a bit of water, so be patient; this may take a few minutes.)

 - While the turkey cooks, chop up the cilantro and slice the green onions.

 - When the turkey is browned to your liking, stir in the chopped green onions and cook for a minute or so.
 Then turn off the heat and stir in the rest of the chopped cilantro and 2 T lime juice.

 - While turkey cooks, peel and dice the avocado and mix with lime juice.
 Chop tomatoes, and then mix avocado, tomatoes, 1/4 cup of the chopped cilantro, and olive oil to make the salsa.
 Season with salt to taste.